suddenlyGiovanni/imageboard/README.md

 # Imageboard
 An app that allows users to upload images, comment, and like images.
 ## Context
-Between July and October 2017, I attend **[Spiced Academy]**, an intensive 12-week coding program focused on Full Stack JavaScript Web Development in Berlin.
+Between July and October 2017, I attend **[SPICED Academy]**, an intensive 12-week coding program focused on Full Stack JavaScript Web Development in Berlin.
 During this program, I built a portfolio of web applications.
 1. **[Reichstag]** - a static landing page
 2. **[Kitty Carousel]** - a carousel/slideshow element that displays kitties picture